All Products

 FAQ

-How do I configure the SASL_SSL certificate in ApsaraMQ for Kafka?
+How do I configure the SASL_SSL certificate for ApsaraMQ for Kafka?

-You can perform the following operations to configure the SASL_SSL certificate in ApsaraMQ for Kafka: Access the link in Step 1 of the "Prepare configuration files" section of this topic to download the SSL certificate to a local path and configure the ssl.truststore.location parameter in the kafka.properties configuration file in the demo project.
+Download the SSL certificate from the link in Step 1 of the "Prepare configurations" section and save it to a local path.
+Then, set the ssl.truststore.location parameter in the kafka.properties file of the demo project to this local path.

-Can I bind my own SSL certificate when I use the SDK for Java to access the endpoint of my ApsaraMQ for Kafka instance to send and receive messages?
+Can I bind my own SSL certificate when I use the Java SDK to send and receive messages through an instance endpoint?

 References